ruyrybeyro/z80-tests-zx/DOCUMENTATION.md

 The hysteresis compatibility test is integrated directly into the `ZXTYPE` routine and determines whether the hardware supports reliable hysteresis-based NMOS/CMOS detection.
 This experimental test is performed automatically when neither AY nor Timex hardware is detected, and is specifically designed for ZX Spectrum 48K hardware.

 **Experimental Hardware Limitation**:
-This hysteresis detection method is experimental and might be limited to early ZX Spectrum 48K hardware revisions due to their specific EAR/MIC circuit coupling characteristics.
-This limitation is precisely why the compatibility test exists - to determine if the hardware supports reliable hysteresis detection before attempting automated detection, with visual detection serving as the guaranteed fallback method.
+This hysteresis detection method is experimental and may be limited to early ZX Spectrum 48K hardware revisions due to their specific EAR/MIC circuit coupling characteristics.
+Additionally, **Brazilian TK clones (used in Latin America) present a unique compatibility constraint**: while they share similar EAR/MIC/Speaker circuitry with ZX Spectrum systems, hysteresis detection functions reliably only on Brazilian TK clones equipped with **Sinclair Ferranti ULAs**.
+Brazilian TK clones utilizing **Microdigital ULAs** do not exhibit the necessary hysteresis behavior for this detection method, despite possessing functionally identical audio circuits.
+This ULA-specific limitation demonstrates that the hysteresis technique depends upon the precise electrical characteristics of the Sinclair Ferranti ULA implementation rather than merely the surrounding analog circuitry.
+This hardware constraint precisely explains why the compatibility test exists—to determine whether the specific ULA supports reliable hysteresis detection before attempting automated detection, with visual detection serving as the guaranteed fallback method.

 **Test Implementation**:
 ```assembly